Sam Smith: Vocal style

 A VH1 profile of Smith's vocal coach Joanna Eden noted that Smith's vocal range "can soar from baritone to tenor for dramatic effect".
-Smith places a lot of emphasis on their voice and stated they tried to make it the main element of their debut album In the Lonely Hour.
+Smith places a lot of emphasis on their voice and stated they tried to make it the main element of their debut studio album In the Lonely Hour.
 Following the release of the album, their vocals were often compared to those of Adele.
 Jessica Robertson of The Fader considers that Smith represents "a return of the virtuosic vocalist in popular music", in the vein of Whitney Houston and Luther Vandross.
-Jim Farber wrote for The New York Daily News that Smith is "utterly unafraid to sound feminine"; Mary J. Blige thought that Smith was a black woman when she first heard them sing on Disclosure's "Latch".
+Jim Farber wrote for the New York Daily News that Smith is "utterly unafraid to sound feminine"; Mary J. Blige thought that Smith was a black woman when she first heard them sing on Disclosure's "Latch".
 Asked about the "diva quality" of their voice, Smith remarked in January 2014:

 It's all I listened to.
 I actually didn't listen to male vocalists until about two years ago.
 I just listened to Whitney Houston, Chaka Khan.
 Massive voices.

 Personal life

-In May 2014, Smith came out to the public as gay and acknowledged they had been in a brief relationship with actor and model Jonathan Zeizel.
+In May 2014, Smith came out to the public as gay and acknowledged they had been in a brief relationship with the actor and model Jonathan Zeizel.
 In 2015, at the 57th Annual Grammy Awards when "Stay with Me" won an award for Record of the Year, they said, "I want to thank the man this record is about, whom I fell in love with last year.
 Thank you so much for breaking my heart because you got me four Grammys!".
-In October 2017, Smith stated that their album The Thrill of It All showed "the gay guy I've become".
+In October 2017, Smith stated that their second studio album The Thrill of It All showed "the gay guy I've become".
 In September 2017, Smith revealed a relationship with actor Brandon Flynn in an interview on The Ellen DeGeneres Show.
 In June 2018, it was announced that Smith and Flynn had split after nine months of dating.

-In October 2017, Smith came out as genderqueer, saying, "I feel just as much a woman as I am a man" and speaking of a period in their youth where they "didn't own a piece of male clothing and would wear full makeup while attending school".
-In September 2019, they came out as non-binary and changed their pronouns to they/them, stating, "After a lifetime of being at war with my gender I've decided to embrace myself for who I am, inside and out ...".
+In October 2017, Smith came out as non-binary, saying, "I feel just as much a woman as I am a man" and speaking of a period in their youth where they "didn't own a piece of male clothing and would wear full makeup while attending school".
+In September 2019, they changed their pronouns to they/them, stating, "After a lifetime of being at war with my gender I've decided to embrace myself for who I am, inside and out ...".

 Smith has struggled with body image issues since preteen years and been open about this in interviews.
 They identify as a feminist.

 Smith is the godparent of close friend and collaborator Jimmy Napes' son.

-Smith confirmed their long-term relationship with fashion designer Christian Cowan to the New York Times in May 2024.
+Smith confirmed their long-term relationship with fashion designer Christian Cowan to The New York Times in May 2024.
+The two are engaged.